 Other special events held at LON’s throughout the year include cooking classes—the gingerbread house classes at the holidays are especially charming—and the cool summertime dinners in the wine cellar, where it is precisely 57 degrees.
 Prices vary depending on the events and there is always something amazing happening with the LON’s culinary team – check the website for the full schedule.

 Another great spot is at deseo at The Westin Kierland Resort & Spa, where you can sit at “The Rail” and watch the chefs in action.
 Deseo, which means desire in Spanish, offers its Epicurean Experience every Thursday night featuring the restaurant’s fresh, flavorful “Nuevo Latino” cuisine.

-The culinary adventure begins as Chef Derek Biazo and his team demonstrate two of the restaurant’s signature ceviche dishes paired with a mojito.
+The culinary adventure begins as the culinary team demonstrates two of the restaurant’s signature ceviche dishes paired with a mojito.
 After the ceviche, you begin your three-course dinner paired with South American wines.
-During dinner, the chef and his team answer questions about the food.
+During dinner, the team answers questions about the food.

-Some of my favorite dishes of the night included the ceviche served with liquid nitrogen popcorn.
-The cold crunchy popcorn was perfect with the soft, citrusy fish.
+Some of my favorite dishes at Deseo include the ceviche served with liquid nitrogen popcorn.
+The cold crunchy popcorn is perfect with the soft, citrusy fish.
 The ceviches, as with most food at deseo, is elegant yet simple.

 The Epicurean Experience is $75 per person for the ceviche, muddled drink, three courses and wine pairings.

 Sushi Roku, located in the W Scottsdale, serves contemporary sushi along with dishes that blend Asian and international flavors.
 With such a diverse menu, the best way to experience it is by enjoying the Omakase dinner.
 Omakase, from the Japanese word meaning “I’ll leave it up to you,” does exactly that—leaves the menu up to the chef.